 - Kate Dodds ran to victory in her first competition since recently joining the post-collegiate, Olympic development program, taking the lead with 600 meters remaining in the women's 3,000 meters at the UCS Invitational held at the JDL Fasttrack in Winston-Salem, NC.
 Her winning time of 9:49.36 was a new personal best.

-- Chelsi Woodruff won the women's 1500 meter competition in a time of 4:35.53.
+- At the 49er Classic at Charlotte Chelsi Woodruff won the women's 1500 meter competition in a time of 4:35.53.
 Carolyn Watson, running in her first competition since joining the group in January, placed sixth in 4:41.79.
 Kate Dodds was impressive in winning the women's 5000 meters with a time of 16:52.80.

 - In his first race since the USA Olympic Team Trials Marathon in Los Angeles last month, Mark Leininger ran to a new personal best for 10,000 meters on the track at the Raleigh Relays with a time of 29:28.67.
 In the women's 10,000, Dylan Hassett ran to a seventh place finish with a fine time of 34:36.79, which is less than 10 seconds off of her personal best.